Cyprus: The Wall of Shame

 Fortunately, we have a point where to cross, following the main touristic street of the south Nicosia we will find a checkpoint of pedestrians and people crossing it, showing their passports in both sides in a completely normal and natural way.

-Meanwhile, from the mountains of the north side, a big white flag is down by a stone, showing from a far distance to who owns the north part (Detail which actually I don’t especially agree with).
+Meanwhile, from the mountains of the north side, a big white flag is down by a stone, showing from a far distance to who owns the north part (A detail which actually I don’t especially agree with).

 Both sides of the old Nicosia are completely different.

-When in the south you will find the downtown with clubs and shops, quiet tourist, and normal houses when you move little out of the tourist path, on the north side just a couple of steps far from the main street you will see ruined buildings, rubbish, and a feeling or abandoned and decadence, like nobody has touched those places since the invasion almost half a century ago.
+When in the south you will find the downtown with clubs and shops, quiet tourist, and normal houses when you move a little out of the tourist path, on the north side just a couple of steps far from the main street you will see ruined buildings, rubbish, and a feeling or abandoned and decadence, like nobody has touched those places since the invasion almost half a century ago.

 The wall is there to separate both countries, but not to avoid being crossed, not for the locals or for the tourist, and everyone will recommend you to get the better of two worlds.

 As a tourist, we will need to take into account also, that if we plan to travel by train, we must pay a fee for insurance which covers our car on both sides of the island.

 Another hot topic for tourists is to enter Cyprus, (and to the European Union) when landing in the Airport of the north side.
-Which is not recognized by the European Union, and we can actually have problems because of a non-official stamp in our passports.
+This is not recognized by the European Union, and we can actually have problems because of a non-official stamp in our passports.
 For that reason, almost no planes from abroad fly directly here, but instead, they stop for at least for some hours in a Turkish city.